jebentier/g2n-mcp-gcal-sse/README.md

 # G2N MCP Google Calendar SSE Server

+> [!NOTE]
+> All credit to this project goes to the original author, Gabriel Augusto.
+> This is just translating the interface to English so that it can be used with english prompts.

 🌎 This README is available in multiple languages:
 - 🇺🇸 [English](README.md)
 - 🇧🇷 [Portuguese](README.pt-br.md)